mrfito/WildTech-Visioneers/README.md

   - Publishes species occurrences
 #### Phases
 ##### Near term
-Focus should be on specifying the API needed on the wildlife cameras and on developing the Mobile app with a minimum set of features that proof viability of this project.
-These minimum set of feauture must include:
+The initial phase focuses on specifying the required API for Wildlife cameras and developing a mobile app with a minimal feature set to demonstrate the project's viability.
+This feature set must encompass the following:
-- Android (due to its share of the [mobile market share](https://gs.statcounter.com/os-market-share/mobile/worldwide))
+- Prioritize Android due to its significant share of the [mobile market share](https://gs.statcounter.com/os-market-share/mobile/worldwide))
 - Camera control
   - Turn on and off
   - Change settings
   - Upload models
 - Receives alerts from cameras via email
-- All integrations can be done at this time manually by using the third party sites to upload picture and videos for identification
+- Manual Integrations: During this phase, all integrations can be conducted manually by utilizing third-party platforms to upload images and videos for identification.
-- Release code so community can contribute to it
+- Community Involvement: Release the code to engage the community and encourage contributions.
 ##### Mid term
-Start developing most importatnt integrations
+In the intermediate phase, the focus shifts to developing crucial integrations, including
 - Integrated with third-party platforms to analyzes videos
 - Allow to label vidos to enable training edge models
 - Publishes frames to iNaturalist
 - Publishes species occurrences
 ##### Long term
-Develop integrations
+The long-term phase concentrates on further developing and expanding integrations, solidifying the project's capabilities and reach.

+This phased approach ensures the project's incremental growth and the gradual realization of its objectives while aligning with stakeholder needs and concerns.